-Over the past few weeks, we’ve written a lot about the importance of producing and distributing great content; blogs, podcasts, video and so on.
+Over the past few weeks, we’ve written a lot of blogs for financial advisers about the importance of producing and distributing great content; blogs, podcasts, video and so on.

 As Bill Gates said, and I am fond of quoting (regularly!): “Content is King.”

-Our blog last week: “Revealed, the five pages you shouldn’t include on your website” was our most popular ever.
+Our blogs for financial advisers last week: “Revealed, the five pages you shouldn’t include on your website” was our most popular ever.
 It received a large number of visitors from social media, principally Twitter and LinkedIn, and has led directly to new conversations and enquiries.

 However, after that high, I’ve suffered from a bad case of writer’s block this week.
 Definitely a case of after The Lord Mayor’s Show.